busycaesar/AI_900/docs/AI Overview/Introduction to Machine Learning.md

 - In an encoder block, each token is carefully examined in context, and an appropriate encoding is determined for its vector embedding.
 - The vector values are based on the relationship between the token and other tokens with which it frequently appears.
-- This contextualized approach means that the same work might have multiple embeddings depending on the context in which its used.
+- This contextualized approach means that the same word might have multiple embeddings depending on the context in which its used.
 - For example, `"The bark of a tree"` means something different to `"I heard a dog bark"`.
 - To understand contextual embeddings much better, I would recommend you to watch the following video by [codebasics](https://www.youtube.com/@codebasics).
 You may skip the tutorial if you want to.